AdaCore/gnatstudio/docs/users_guide/extending.rst

   currently selected variable opens a text entry which you can use to edit this default value.

-When an alias that contains parameters is expanded, GPS highlights inserted expansion text and fields for all parameters.
+When an alias that contains parameters is expanded, GNAT Studio highlights inserted expansion text and fields for all parameters.
 You can interactively enter values in the fields.
 Use :kbd:`Ctrl-TAB`, (this is also controlled by a preference) to toggle to next alias field.

 Alias files